mattparrilla/lake-brite/README.md

 ![LakeBrite display](/static/lb.gif)

+An animation of lake temperature over 15 years being run in a [LakeBrite simulator](https://github.com/joeydi/lakebrite).
+The north end of the lake is to the left in the image, the western edge runs along the nodes "closest" to the viewer.

 ##About The Display

 The LED matrix is approximately 24ft wide by 9ft tall by 5ft deep.
 In terms of LED nodes, this translates to 50x15x10.